New National Field Guide Helps Wetlands and Forest Roads Coexist Using a Modern Spin on Old Methods

 About the SFI Conservation and Community Partnerships Grant Program

 The SFI Conservation and Community Partnerships Grant Program fosters partnerships between organizations interested in improving forest management in the United States and Canada, and responsible procurement globally.
-Projects address topics of current importance such as improving wildlife habitat management and conservation of biodiversity, avoiding controversial sources of fiber such as those resulting from illegal logging, and assisting local communities through forest education programs and green building projects for low-income families.
-Since the program began in 2010, SFI has awarded 50 Conservation and 35 Community Partnership grants totaling more than $3 million to foster conservation and community-building projects.
+Projects address topics of current importance such as improving wildlife habitat management and conservation of biodiversity, avoiding controversial sources of fibre such as those resulting from illegal logging, and assisting local communities through forest education programs and green building projects for low-income families.
+Since the program began in 2010, SFI has awarded 50 Conservation and 35 Community Partnership grants totalling more than $3 million to foster conservation and community-building projects.
 When leveraged with project partner contributions, that total investment exceeds $9.5 million.

 Vice President, Communications and Community Engagement